lcdm-uiuc/info490-sp16/Week14/README.md

 ## Introduction to Spark ##

-This week we introduce Spark
+This week we introduce Spark, a popular big data processing environment.
+Spark provides a non Map-Reduce framework on top of Hadoop.
+Spark also provides specific data structures, including the Resilient Distributed Dataset (RDD) and DataFrame that simplify big data processing tasks.
+In this course, we will use pySpark to perform Spark processing from within an IPython Notebook.

 ### Objectives ###

 #####By the end of this lesson, you should be able to:######

 - Understand the basic concepts of Spark
-- Understand the basics of
-- Understand how to
+- Understand and be able to use Spark RDDs and DataFrames
-- Be able to execute Spark tasks in a Hadoop environment.
+- Be able to execute Spark tasks in a Hadoop environment
+- Understand how to use Spark MLlib

 ### Activities and Assignments ###